BlockstreamResearch/scriptless-scripts/md/partially-blind-swap.md

 ===========================

 In this scheme one of the participants of the swap does not learn which coins are being swapped.
-For example if service provider engages in a partially blind atomic swap with the users Bob and Carol, the server would not be able to determine if a swapped output belongs to Bob or Carol (assuming the transaction amounts are identical or confidential).
+For example if a service provider engages in a partially blind atomic swap with the users Bob and Carol, the server would not be able to determine if a swapped output belongs to Bob or Carol (assuming the transaction amounts are identical or confidential).
 This property is very similar to